Swansea Road Nurseries

 John came from the Devil’s Acre, a deprived area of Westminster in London where his mother (according to witness evidence to an Old Bailey trial in 1789) ‘sold greens about the streets in a cart’.

-He worked as a gardener, probably for George III’s sergeant surgeon Sir David Dundas at Wauncrychydd Farm or Ael y Bryn, now the Diplomat Hotel in Felinfoel.
+He worked as a gardener, probably for the family of George III’s sergeant surgeon Sir David Dundas at Wauncrychydd Farm or Ael y Bryn, on the site of what is now the Diplomat Hotel in Felinfoel.
 The death of John Wells’ three-month-old son John in 1813 is recorded in the Llanelli Parish register as “at Dundas’s”.

 The population of Llanelli at that time was around 2,000.
 Most of them were said to be miners and sailors.